How it works

 Termini Station is always busy.
 Navigating through the crowds with large bags in tow is nobody's idea of a good time.
 Plus, the area outside the station, particularly to the Southwest, isn't the best.
 For both safety and convenience, it's better to get rid of any unnecessary bags before traveling into the city.

-Bounce can help you find safe and convenient luggage storage near Termini so you can get on with your trip.
-Store any size of bags as long as you like and explore the Italian capital freely.
+If you're looking for cheaper options, Bounce can help you find safe and convenient luggage storage locations near Rome Termini station so you can get on with your trip.
+There's no size restriction on the backpacks or suitcases you store with us - drop off any size bag for as long as you like and explore the Italian capital freely.

-Colosseum: You can't go to Rome without visiting the Colosseum.
+You can't go to Rome without visiting the Colosseum.
 If you don't mind a bit of a walk, you can reach this magnificent ruin on foot in about 25 minutes from Roma Termini.
 Alternatively, you can take the Metro to Colosseo station right in front of the amphitheater.
 The Colosseum is part of a larger complex of Roman ruins that were the heart of the sprawling empire, and you could easily spend at least a day – if not more – exploring this area.
+Make use of our nearby luggage storage spots to get the most out of your trip.

-The Spanish Steps: These are another of Rome's famous locations, and with good reason.
+The steps are another of Rome's famous locations and with good reason.
 Though heavily touristed, you can usually find a place to sit down on the steps and take a breather while you enjoy the view over the city.
 It's a fantastic place to people watch too, and as dusk falls and the street lights come on, it's an extremely atmospheric way to spend an evening.

-How much does luggage storage cost near Roma Termini?
+How much does it cost to store luggage near Roma Termini?

 Is it safe to store your bags near Roma Termini?